Rollcage (video game): Updates and sequels

 A sequel, Rollcage Stage II, was released in 2000 for PlayStation and Windows.

-In 2014 one of the former developers, Robert Baker released an unofficial update to address remaining bugs and support newer hardware under the name "Rollcage Redux".
+In 2014, one of the former developers, Robert Baker, released an unofficial update to address remaining bugs and support newer hardware under the name "Rollcage Redux".

-Baker and former tradesman, Chris Mallinson, later in 2018, under the company name Caged Element, along with the publisher Wired Productions, released Rollcage's spiritual successor: Grip: Combat Racing.
+Baker and former tradesman Chris Mallinson, later in 2018, under the company name Caged Element, along with the publisher Wired Productions, released Rollcages spiritual successor Grip: Combat Racing.